Sizmek MDX: Manage > Ads > New > Design New HTML5 Ad > Components > Video

-Sizmek Advertising Suite: Creative > Ads > New Ad > Design HTML5 Ads > Components > Video
+Sizmek Ad Suite (SAS): Creative > Ads > New Ad > Design HTML5 Ads > Components > Video

 The Video component in Ad Builder enables you to add a video to your HTML5 ad.
 By default, the Video component is displayed on load, is muted and includes a control bar.
 You can modify these settings and define the video to autoplay, after several seconds, on desktops and mobiles devices and make the video a Dynamic Creative element in the ad.

 You can upload multiple formats of your video, ensuring cross-browser compatibility.
 For example, if you want to improve your video play on Internet Explorer, Chrome, Firefox, or Safari browsers, choose both MP4 or the WebM formats of your video.